Prioritization 6.0 (SPOT 6)

 MPOs across the state start their work by prioritizing the projects to be submitted to the SPOT 6 process.
 This includes:

-- A call for non-roadway projects (bike/ped, transit, and aviation) from local municipalities and transportation agencies in the fall and winter of 2019-2020.
-The deadline for candidate projects for CAMPO is November 22, 2019.
+- A call for non-roadway projects (bike/ped, transit, and aviation) from local municipalities and transportation agencies in the fall of 2019.

-2. Candidate roadway projects are gathered from the MPO's approved Transportation Improvement Plan and Metropolitan Transportation Plan, and along with the non-roadway projects, a proposed list is then recommended to the Executive Board for public release in December-February 2019.
+- (WE ARE HERE) Candidate roadway projects are gathered from the MPO's approved Transportation Improvement Plan and Metropolitan Transportation Plan, and along with the non-roadway projects, a proposed list is then recommended to the Executive Board for public release in early 2020.

-3. A public hearing and consideration of the final project list is likely to occur at the Executive Board Meeting in March/April 2020.
+- A public hearing and consideration of the final project list is likely to occur at the Executive Board Meeting in February/March 2020.

 Part Two: Project Scoring by NCDOT